PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/National_Oral_Health_Surveillance_System/README.md

 The Older Adults Basic Screening Survey is the only data source not currently represented in this NOHSS dashboard.
 The primary reasons are:
 * There are so few states that have conducted the survey that most users won't see any data or won't be able to compare their state's performance.
-* For the surveys that are conducted, differences in population denominators (e.g. dentulum status, service location), and non-representativeness of the surveys mean that results are likely not comparable between states.
+* For the surveys that are conducted, differences in population denominators (e.g. dentulism status, service location), and non-representativeness of the surveys mean that results are likely not comparable between states.

 ### 'no data' for Child Basic Screening Survey